dd32/td-gh-ex/readme.txt

 * by the Catch Themes team, http://catchthemes.com/

 == ABOUT Catch Box==
 Catch Box is simple, lightweight, box shaped, and adaptable WordPress theme for bloggers and professionals.
 It is based on HTML5, CSS3 and Responsive Web Design to view in various devices.
-Easy customization through 1.
-Custom Menus (Primary, Secondary and Footer menus), 2.
-Theme Options for light or dark color scheme, custom link colors, three layout choices, two content choices between excerpt and content option in homepage, feed redirection, custom css styles, 3.
-Featured Sliders where you can define number of slides and post IDs, 4.
-Social Links (Facebook, Twitter, RSS, Linkedin, Pinterest, etc), 5.
+10 Best reason to use Catch Box.
+1. Responsive Web Design, 2.
+Custom Menus (Primary, Secondary and Footer menus), 3.
+Theme Options for light or dark color scheme, custom link colors, three layout choices, two content choices between excerpt and content option in homepage, feed redirection, custom css styles, 4.
+Featured Sliders where you can define number of slides and post IDs, 6.
+Social Links (Facebook, Twitter, RSS, Linkedin, Pinterest, etc), 7.
 Webmaster Tools (Google, Yahoo and Bing site verification ID, Header and footer codes, 6.
-Custom Backgrounds, 7.
-Custom Header, 8.
-Catchbox Adspace widget to add any type of Advertisements.
+Custom Backgrounds, 8.
+Custom Header, 9.
+Catchbox Adspace widget to add any type of Advertisements, 10) Support popular plugins

+== Menus ===
+There are 3 Menus registered in this theme.
+Primary, Secondary and Footer Menu.
+Primary and Secondary menu is dull drop down menu while the Footer menu displays only parent menu and no drop down.

 == Tags ==
 dark, light, white, black, gray, one-column, two-columns, left-sidebar, right-sidebar, fixed-width, flexible-width, custom-background, custom-colors, custom-header, custom-menu, editor-style, featured-image-header, featured-images, full-width-template, microformats, post-formats, rtl-language-support, sticky-post, theme-options